 Northern Ireland Housing Executive

 HSBC Bank plc

 Ulster Bank Limited

 Bank of Ireland

-- Represented BAM Civil Limited and FP McCann Limited in a procurement challenge against the Department for Infrastructure at the High Court and Court of Appeal levels related to the procurement procedure for a road scheme project.
+- Advising BAM McCann JV on a procurement challenge related to the procurement procedure for a road scheme project.

 Northern Ireland Public Services Ombudsman